JanSchwegler/di-CO_128/README.md

 ![PC](img/pc_01.jpg)

+Unfortunately, this PC did not have a built-in WLAN receiver, and we couldn’t get hold of an external one.
+So, we borrowed a Mac Mini M1 from the Media Dock.

 ### 4.3.3.
 Visuals
 Since we already had some visuals, the main task was connecting them and controlling them with the Arduino.